MrPrimate/ddb-meta-data/modules/fm/README.md

 - Rules for handling minions that will let your players feel like epic heroes as they cut through seas of enemies
 - Rules for friendly – and not so friendly – pet companions
 - Rules for retainers that will satisfy players who want a little goblin buddy or another kind of follower
-- Maps and monsters that can be used with DDB's Encounters Tool and Maps tool

 ## License